swarmdb/swarmdb.github.io/_posts/2014-08-27-offline-is-async.md

 Mixing synchronous and asynchronous is like mixing beer and vodka: results are painful.
-Whether we speak of "callback hell", "promises", or "operational transformation", the underlying tensions are rooted in the fact we chase those two rabbits: synchronous logic and asynchronous communication.
+Whether we speak of "callback hell", "promises", or "operational transformation", the underlying tensions are rooted in the fact that we chase those two rabbits: synchronous logic and asynchronous communication.

 Our current reality is massive amounts of users interacting in real time using